SLMillar/hobby-selector/en/step_1.md

 ### Creating a variable

-You are going to use icons to represent three different hobbies.
+You are going to use icons to represent the three different hobbies.

 Each hobby will be linked to a unique number.